• Skip to primary navigation

 Related Recipes

-• Chocolate chip applesauce cake is a family favorite recipe from my grandmother, Bubu.
-(Bubu is also famous on this blog for her dill pickles.)
+• This chocolate chip applesauce cake is a family favorite recipe from my grandmother, Bubu.
+(Bubu is also famous on my website for her dill pickles.)

-• Chocolate chunk cookies are soft-baked cookies that have extra chocolate chunks in them – yum!
+• My chocolate chunk cookies are soft-baked cookies that have extra chocolate chunks in them!

 Print Pin Rate